holoviz/param/doc/roadmap.md

 - Integrate more fully with Python 3 language features like [type annotations](https://www.python.org/dev/peps/pep-0526) and/or [data classes], e.g. to respect and validate against declared types without requiring an explicit `param.Parameter` declaration, and to better support IDE type-checking features.

-- Integrate and interoperate more fully with other frameworks like Django models, Traitlets, attrs, Django models, or swagger/OpenAPI, each of which capture or can use similar information about parameter names, values, and constraints and so in many cases can easily be converted from one to the other.
+- Integrate and interoperate more fully with other frameworks like Django models, Traitlets, attrs, Django models, Pydantic, or swagger/OpenAPI, each of which capture or can use similar information about parameter names, values, and constraints and so in many cases can easily be converted from one to the other.

 - Improve support for Param in editors, automatic formatting tools, linters, document generators, and other tools that process Python code and could be made to have special-purpose optimizations specifically for Parameterized objects.